 Sandia Recommendation: To ensure that problems can be detected, the assessment team recommends that existing metering be used to verify information being provided by the control systems and, in the event that the computer system and the metering system disagree, that response personnel can be deployed to investigate in a timely manner.
 However, to ensure that response personnel are able to manually restore proper functioning, the assessment team notes it is imperative that the responders have a method to disconnect the equipment from the control network and conduct manual operations until normal operations can be restored.

-Critical Infrastructure Committee Feedback:
+Critical Infrastructure Committee Feedback: The committee noted that the recommendation addresses control systems and noted that additional clarity concerning this finding and recommendation would aid in the identification of considerations for standards development; specifically, if there are recommendations that should be considered regarding business transactions or commercial communications or existing industry standards regarding meter verification that should be evaluated or considered as references.

 Addendum Report – Section 3.1 Trends in Operations